Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/static-data.md

 Note that the imported enumeration is automatically associated with the source object using the `sql:enum-source` config element.

 :::tip
-After importing your enums, you can move them to the appropriate model files and folders as needed, unless you configured the *Output Path* of the generator to output them in the proper place right away.
+After importing your enums, you can move them to the appropriate model files and folders as needed unless you configured the *Output Path* of the generator to output them in the proper place right away.
 You can also start maintaining your enums in the Xomega model now to leverage version control and other static model features, such as enumeration inheritance.
 :::

 ### Storing enums in tables

 If you imported your static enumerations from database tables and started maintaining them in your Xomega model, or if you created them initially in the model, and need to load them into your database tables, then Xomega allows you to generate a SQL script that would reload your tables with the static data from your enumerations.

-If you manually defined your enumerations in the model, then you need to configure the corresponding object that you want to reload with the enumeration items, using the `sql:enum-items` config and any nested `sql:property` elements, the same way you would do it for [importing enumerations](#import).
+If you manually defined your enumerations in the model, then you need to configure the corresponding object that you want to reload with the enumeration items using the `sql:enum-items` config and any nested `sql:property` elements, the same way you would do it for [importing enumerations](#import).
 You also need to specify that object on the `sql:enum-source` config element of your enum, as follows.

 ```xml
 <enum name="sales reason">